Note

 Application Language

 When the Ace application is first run it starts with English as the default language.
-The application can be localized so its interface and messages are in another language, however.
-(At the time of writing, French, Spanish and Brazilian Portuguese are also available.)
+The application can be localized so its interface and messages are in another language, however, such as Japanese, Danish, Korean, and French.
+For the full list of supported languages, please refer to the epubcheck transifex localization project.

 To change the interface, click on the Settings button in the quick links on the left-hand side of the application.